Chart Color Schemes

 Leppington - Catherine Field is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Leppington-Catherine Field has high cultural diversity, with 37.9% of its population born overseas and 46.3% speaking a language other than English at home.
-Christianity is the main religion in Leppington-Catherine Field, making up 58.2%.
+Leppington-Catherine Field has a high level of cultural diversity, with 37.9% of its population born overseas and 46.3% speaking a language other than English at home.
+The predominant religion in Leppington-Catherine Field is Christianity, accounting for 58.2% of the population.
 Islam is overrepresented compared to Greater Sydney, comprising 12.8% versus 12.9%.

 Frequently Asked Questions - Diversity